https://vimeo.com/918615449?p=1l

 Behaviours can be added to your pre-show state the same as any other behaviours across your show, however, any behaviours built in the pre-show state will only be active while the show is in Pre-Show.

-In the pre-show you can also **create a checklist** that your operator can use to check if all the props are in the right place for the beginning of your show.
+In the pre-show you can also **create a checklist** that your operator can use to confirm if everything is in the right location or state for the beginning of your show.

-This ensures that any puzzles/ interactions that include any hardware connected into COGS, can have their states put on this checklist so your operators can ensure everything has been put back in the space correctly before the show starts.
+Any puzzles/ interactions which include hardware connected into COGS can have their states visible on this checklist so your operators can quickly ensure everything has been preset in the space correctly before a show begins.

 In this example, all of the switches are in the correct position, the pressure pads have been released, but not all of the RFID items have been removed, meaning it’ll display a red icon.